amitlttwo/Phone-number-Verifier/README.md

 # Phone-number-Verifier
-A simple Verifier tool where you can enter your mobile number list and you'll get output txt file.
+A simple Python base Phone number Verifier tool where you can verify your phone-number list and you'll get output txt file in your current directory.